```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 What Does WPM Mean?

 WPM means words per minute.
-In typing tests, one “word” is usually counted as five characters, including spaces and punctuation.
-That means WPM is not only about how many real words you type — it is a standardized way to measure typing speed.
+In many typing tests, one “word” is counted as five characters, including spaces and punctuation.
+That means WPM is a standardized typing speed measurement, not always the exact number of real words you typed.

 Example